 The conference, attended by David Lister, Jennifer Moore and Rory Laide from the Rayden Solicitors Hampstead office.
 The conference provides the opportunity for international practitioners in Scotland, Ireland, Northern Ireland, England and Wales to come together to share the developments in their respective jurisdictions.
 It is an opportunity to discuss legal developments, to share knowledge and build relationships with our counterparts in other jurisdictions thereby creating an international network of reputable lawyers with expertise in Family Law.

-The topics this year were: parental rejection in child access disputes; Brexit; Arbitration and Family Law.
+The topics this year were: parental rejection in child access disputes; Brexit; Family Arbitration Law and Family Law.
 This blog will focus on Parental Alienation and the current approach of the courts within our jurisdiction of England and Wales, and provide some practical tips for parents involved in such cases.

 The Current Approach to Parental Alienation Cases